nqminds/nqm-json-import/README.md

 It is possible to define the import parameters using a configuration file instead of via the command-line.
 When using this approach it is possible to specify mappings from the source data to the target dataset schema.

 The configuration file will vary depending on the type of data, but at a minimum it will contain details of the data source, the target dataset and the schema mappings.
-There are example CSV configuration files in the repo.
+There are example JSON configuration files in the repo.

 ```
 {